By Claire Ferris-Lay

 The six biggest US airlines have more than 1,500 flights that won’t operate Monday as planes and crew members are repositioned, based on figures from spokesmen.
 That compares with the US industry’s average of about 31,000 flights on a typical Monday during the summer travel season, according to Houston-based data tracker FlightAware.com.

-More than 52,000 flights were cancelled last winter due to heavy snowstorms in the US, at a cost of millions of dollars to the aviation industry.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+More than 52,000 flights were cancelled last winter due to heavy snowstorms in the US, at a cost of millions of dollars to the aviation industry.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.